 - Sulfuric acid

 While OSHA’s hazard communication standards are quite comprehensive, there are some substances that are exempt (under 29 CFR 1910.1200(b)(6)).
 These exemptions include tobacco products, certain hazardous waste, cosmetics and other materials that don’t pose an immediate threat to your employees.
-Keep in mind, OSHA is continuously updating its standards to be more relevant and reliable, so it’s important to stay on the lookout for new hazard communication rules.
+Keep in mind, OSHA is continuously updating its standards to be more relevant and reliable, so it’s important to stay on the lookout for new hazard warning and communication rules.

 4 Key Elements of Effective HazCom Programs